Self-Conscious About Your Smile? 6 Ways to Get the Smile You Deserve

 • /

-• Self-Conscious About Your Smile?
+• Are You Self-Conscious About Your Smile?
 6 Ways to Get the Smile You Deserve

 Are you self-conscious about your smile?
 Perhaps your teeth are yellow, chipped, crooked, or missing.
-Maybe they were pushed out of alignment by sucking your thumb as a child, or you suffered dental trauma as a result of an accident.
-Whatever the reason, if you’re not confident about your smile, your overall sense of self, as well as dental health, can suffer.
+Maybe they were pushed out of alignment by sucking your thumb as a child, or you suffered dental trauma due to an accident.
+Whatever the reason, your overall sense of self and dental health can suffer if you’re not confident about your smile.

-The most important thing you can do is to book in with a trusted dentist and ask their professional advice.
-You may be surprised to learn that you’re not alone when it comes to insecurities about smiling.
+The most important thing you can do is to book with a trusted dentist and ask for their professional advice.
+You may be surprised to learn that you’re not alone regarding insecurities about smiling.
 Not everyone was born with a celebrity smile – not even celebrities!
-Here are six ways you can get the beautiful, winning smile you deserve.
+Here are six ways to get the beautiful, winning smile you deserve.

 Dental implants can be a great solution for partial or missing teeth.
 Placed into the jawbone beneath your gums, dental implants are metal posts that provide a stable base for dentures or bridges.